micrometer-metrics/context-propagation/README.md

 ## Contributing

-See our [Contributing Guide](CONTRIBUTING.md) for information about contributing to Micrometer Tracing.
+See our [Contributing Guide](CONTRIBUTING.md) for information about contributing to Micrometer Context Propagation.

 ## Join the discussion